 Since that time, Danielle Elyse has worked in several states in a variety of settings, including:

 Danielle Elyse has also served as a mentor to interpreter training students at local colleges, presented in a college class, led a workshop with a colleague and trained several individuals in the VRS setting.
 Additionally, she is a vendor with the State of Michigan.

-She is currently working as a full-time staff interpreter.
-Pursuant to state mandates, Danielle Elyse is registered with the Division on Deaf, DeafBlind, Hard of Hearing (DODDBHH) and is endorsed in the medical and secondary educational arenas and in settings with DeafBlind individuals.
+She is currently working as a full-time staff interpreter and flex-time Video Relay Service interpreter.
+Pursuant to state mandates, Danielle Elyse is registered with the Michigan Department of Licensing and Regulatory Affairs.
+She is endorsed in the medical and secondary educational arenas and in settings with Deaf-Blind individuals.

 Danielle Elyse follows the common standards for contract interpreters: